sl2665/stoat/README.md

 ### Install stoat
 * Download to your installation directory
-* God to your installation directory and run make
+* Go to your installation directory and run make
 ```
 cd /(your)/(installation)/(directory)
 make